koekeishiya/skhd/README.md

 -c | --config: Specify location of config file
     skhd -c ~/.skhdrc

+-o | --observe: Output keycode and modifiers of event.
+Ctrl+C to quit
+    skhd -o

 -r | --reload: Signal a running instance of skhd to reload its config file
     skhd -r